theodi/open-standards-guidebook/src/introduction/what-are-open-standards-for-data.md

 </div>

 # Open standards and open data

-Open standards for data are documented, reusable agreements that help people and organisations to publish, access, share and use better quality data.

 Open standards may produce [open data](https://theodi.org/what-is-open-data) (data that anyone can access, use or share), as well as shared or closed data.